cmkushnir/NMSModBuilder/Doc/Tab_ModScripts.md

 New scripts are created from a template that already does this.

 Every mod script has an Execute method.
-This is the method that is called when the execute button is clicked.
+This is the method that is called when the Execute button is clicked in the Mod Builder tab.

 When you create|rename|delete a script the app will automatically create|rename|delete a subfolder with the same name as the script. e.g. app/Scripts/Mod/MyScript.cs will have a corresponding app/Scripts/Mod/MyScript/ folder.